- COVIDCert NI – Easy Read Privacy Information

 The CCS solution provides people with an easy way to get their COVID certificate.

-This takes the workload off GPs and healthcare organisations to manage requests for proof of immunisation, test, and exemption information.
+This takes the workload off GPs and healthcare organisations to manage requests for proof of immunisation and test information.
 This means they have more time to care directly for patients and those in greatest need.

-The CCS and app help people in four ways:
+The CCS and app help people in two ways:

 - For people who want to travel abroad to share their immunity status and/or testing to enter countries they are travelling to.